cdot/SVGcut/README.md

 # <img src="/images/logo.svg" style="display:inline;width:32px;height:32px" /> SVGcut

 <em>SVGcut is a fork of [`jscut`](https://github.com/tbfleming/jscut).
-Development of `jscut` was abandoned in 2014, leaving a number of issues open.</em>
+Development of `jscut` was abandoned in 2014, when the author moved on to other things.</em>

 SVGcut is a simple Computer Aided Manufacturing (CAM) application that runs in the browser.
 It takes SVG (Scalable Vector Graphics) files as